gtheler/2021-presentation/README.md

 ---
+title: |
-title: A free and open source computational tool to solve differential equations in the cloud
+ | A free and open source computational tool
+ | for solving differential equations in the cloud
 author: Jeremy Theler
 email: jeremy@seamplex.com
 aspectratio: 169